Elizabeth Lanyon she / her / hers

 With more than a decade of non-profit fundraising and social justice work, Elizabeth joined NCLR in 2016, bringing her passion for justice and equality to our development team.

-Elizabeth’s experience in non-profit development is vast, having held fundraising roles in a variety of organizations commitment to social change.
-Examples of her work include youth education, workforce and leadership development, and women’s economic empowerment through starting and building small businesses.
-In addition to her professional experience, Elizabeth has been active in a variety of community boards including the Association of Fundraising Professionals Golden Gate Chapter, the Alice B. Toklas Democratic Club, and has served as a board member for San Francisco Pride for 3 years.
-Elizabeth was recently elected to the Advisory Board of the Castro LGBTQ Cultural District, an initiative of the City of San Francisco to preserve and promote our vibrant cultural heritage and history.
-In 2017, she was nominated for Curve Magazine’s Pride List for her activism and community organizing, and recognized by the San Francisco Board of Supervisors and Speaker Nancy Pelosi for her Women’s March leadership.
+Elizabeth’s experience in non-profit development is vast, having held fundraising roles in a variety of organizations’ commitments to social change.
+Examples of her work include youth education, workforce, and leadership development, and women’s economic empowerment through starting and building small businesses.
+In addition to her professional experience, Elizabeth has been active in a variety of community boards including the Association of Fundraising Professionals Golden Gate Chapter, the Alice B. Toklas Democratic Club, and a founding board member of the Castro LGBTQ Cultural District, an initiative of the City of San Francisco to preserve and promote our vibrant LGBTQ culture and history.
+She has served as a board member for San Francisco Pride for 6 years.
+In 2017, she was nominated for Curve Magazine’s Pride List for her activism and community organizing and recognized by the San Francisco Board of Supervisors and House Speaker Nancy Pelosi for her Women’s March leadership.